-- If you are sexually assaulted, you have basic rights and considerations as a crime victim (including but not limited to): - Have any allegations of sexual assault taken seriously and without any suggestion that survivors are responsible for sexual assault. - Be treated with respect and dignity, regardless of gender, gender identity, race, age, income level, physical abilities, cognitive abilities, or sexual, medical and mental health history. - Have timely access to emergency and crisis counseling services. - Be accompanied by an advocate while receiving victim services. - Be informed of legal rights and available resources. - Be informed of safety planning and protection services. - Be informed of appropriate follow-up treatment, medical testing and counseling. - Be notified of options for and assistance with changing academic and/or living situations if so requested and if such changes are reasonably available. - Have the College conduct a prompt and thorough investigation of the allegation, preserving the privacy of the survivor to the extent possible within the requirements of Title IX. - Be able to give testimony in a campus hearing by means other than being in the same room with the accused. - Have a support person present during campus disciplinary proceedings. - Be informed of the outcome of the sexual assault disciplinary proceedings.
+If you are sexually assaulted, you have basic rights and considerations as a crime victim (including but not limited to):

+- Have any allegations of sexual assault taken seriously and without any suggestion that survivors are responsible for sexual assault. - Be treated with respect and dignity, regardless of gender, gender identity, race, age, income level, physical abilities, cognitive abilities, or sexual, medical and mental health history. - Have timely access to emergency and crisis counseling services. - Be accompanied by an advocate while receiving victim services. - Be informed of legal rights and available resources. - Be informed of safety planning and protection services. - Be informed of appropriate follow-up treatment, medical testing and counseling. - Be notified of options for and assistance with changing academic and/or living situations if so requested and if such changes are reasonably available. - Have the College conduct a prompt and thorough investigation of the allegation, preserving the privacy of the survivor to the extent possible within the requirements of Title IX.

-1 Title IX is part of the federal Education Amendments of 1972, and prohibits discrimination on the basis of sex at any educational institution that receives federal funds.
+&lt;sup>1 Title IX is part of the federal Education Amendments of 1972, and prohibits discrimination on the basis of sex at any educational institution that receives federal funds.